About Munnar and Kochi

 As a result, the number of visitors allowed to enter the Eravikulam National Park has been limited.
 Only 3500 people can visit this park on a day at this time.
 So, you will need to get a ticket to the park before a few days to be able to enter and witness the blooming of this flower.
 You can trek in the park to watch Neelakurinji bloom here.
 But remember, the Forest Officials will be strict during at this time.
 Also, people will be expected to explore the park only for a limited time.
 Since there are so many visitors trying to visit every day, you can’t spend time indefinitely here.

-But trust me, you absolutely cannot miss this opportunity.
-Because if you miss it, you will only be able to witness this moment in 2030 now.
 Apart from Munnar, you can watch this flower blooming in Kodaikanal (Tamil Nadu) and Koviloor (Kerala) too.

 Visit the Top View Station Point

 Well, I would like to twist this statement a little and would ask you to visit the Top View StationPoint side but not the tourist spots.
 I would advise you to stop 2 km before the actual Top View Station Point bus stop because you will get an undisturbed view of the mountains while not being surrounded by a horde of tourists.

 Trust me, I thought that going to the Top View Station Point will show me something amazing but I kept struggling with tourists who had come with a similar plan.

 So, I walked a little away from the main spot and I could finally enjoy the view with some peace and serenity.

 At Yellapatty bus stop, I had one of the best fried fishes of my life.
 It was easy to eat, delicious and really cheap (It just cost me 60 INR!!!!).
 So, make sure you try the fish at a local shop to truly taste an authentic Kerala fried fish.
 You will find many such local shops in Kerala which serve you delicious fried fish at a cheap price.